handongf2/CL-DTA/README.md

-# CL-DTA : A Contrastive Learning Framework for Automatic Depression Detection via Text and Audio
+# CL-DTA : A Contrast Framework for Automatic Depression Detection via Text and Audio
 Coming soon